Start them young: close encounters with movable books

 The more recent books included some simple mouth folds (as with the fish at the heart of the story of Fish food) and carousel books (illustrating Alice in Wonderland), extending to the more complex and elegant paper engineering of Robert Sabuda and the truly towering Lego universe, whose tallest pop-up extends to a stupendous 57 cm.
 The children looked carefully at the fronts, backs and insides of the movable parts wherever possible, to understand how they worked and to take ideas of what they might create themselves.
 They also thought about the different experiences provided by different movable parts; some are there simply to illustrate a story, while others (particularly in non-fiction books) enable the reader to discover information in an interactive way, to visualise an event or object, or to give a surprise.
 Plans were coming together across the room for some hugely ambitious books, with careful consideration given to how flaps, volvelles and pull tabs could play roles in the various stories and non-fiction works being imagined.

 After the hands-on session, the group then made their own pop-ups, working at this early stage in the topic with the two most simple types, a box fold and a mouth fold.
 The primary lesson learned from this was that it is vitally important to follow all steps of the instructions; failing to sharpen the folds led to tangled pop-outs and frustration, and the children were very determined to get this right.
 After mastering the basic technique, numerous fantastic creations emerged, ranging from birthday cakes and Christmas trees to rainbows, dragons and even a Minecraft Ronaldo.At the end of the session, we discussed what had worked well and how the children might take some of these ideas back to their own classroom to incorporate into their creations.
-The teacher has promised to send images of the books produced at the end of the project, so watch this space for updates!
 Members of the various Special Collections departments are very happy to work with school groups of all ages; if you work with a school or know a teacher who would like to visit the University Library and enhance the learning experience through access to our holdings, please get in touch.

 Thanks are due to my colleagues Sally Stafford and James Freeman for assistance in the planning and technical aspects of this session.
 There are many more movable books on display in our current exhibition, Tall Tales: The secrets of the tower.